 2. Leverage leadership competency assessments.

-Executive and continuing education programs can use competency assessments to identify leadership skill gaps and opportunities for improvement.
+Workforce, professional, and executive education programs can use competency assessments to identify leadership skill gaps and opportunities for improvement.
 These competencies can assess the skills of individuals, teams, and/or organizations.
 This qualitative data is critically important for benchmarking and evaluating program success.